riyasach189/Smart-Trainer-Kit/README.md

 - 5 mm Banana Sockets

 **Features and Description:**
-- The circuit is powered by a 12 V adapter.
+- A 12 V adapter powers the circuit.
 The Arduino has an inbuilt 12 V to 5 V converter.
-For the rest of the circuit, a Buck Boost Converter is used.
+For the rest of the circuit, a Buck-Boost Converter is used.
 - Nested 'for loops' are programmed in the Arduino to provide continuous clock signals of 3 frequencies - 0.1 Hz, 1 Hz, 10 Hz.
-- The Continuity Checker can be used to debug a circuit.
+- The Continuity Checker can be used to debug faulty connections in a circuit.
-- The Voltage Detector returns a HIGH value (LED turns on) when the voltage at a given point is more than 2.5 V (to accommodate both the CMOS and TTL logic levels) in reference to the circuit ground, and returns a LOW value otherwise.
+- The Voltage Detector returns a HIGH value (LED turns on) when the voltage at a given point exceeds 2.5 V (to accommodate both the CMOS and TTL logic levels) in reference to the circuit ground, and returns a LOW value otherwise.
 A voltage divider is used between 5 V and GND to set the benchmark voltage at 2.5 V.
-- The 4511 IC is connected to a 7 segment display to convert binary input to decimal digits (0 to 9).
+- The 4511 IC is connected to a 7-segment display to convert binary input to decimal digits (0 to 9).
 - The Input LEDs can be operated using the Push Button switches connected to them.
 - There are designated signal detector pins on the Arduino, which can be used to plot the clock signals on the Serial Plotter.

 **Problems Encountered:**
-- TinkerCad is not a very reliable tool for large circuits; not recommended.
+- TinkerCad is not a reliable tool for large circuits; not recommended.
 They have also removed many components from their library.
-- Initially, we were planning to keep the clock frequencies variable, but Arduino can only run 1 infinite loop at a time.
+- Initially, we planned to keep the clock frequencies variable, but Arduino can only run one infinite loop at a time.
 So, we decided to use nested 'for loops' to provide clock signals.
-- We were trying to use a Common Cathode 7 segment display with a 7447 IC, before we realized that that IC drives Common Anode displays.
+- We were trying to use a Common Cathode 7 segment display with a 7447 IC before we realized that that IC drives Common Anode displays.
-- We found the 7805 IC to be unstable for voltage conversion, so we switched to a Buck Boost Converter.
+- We found the 7805 IC unstable for voltage conversion, so we switched to a Buck-Boost Converter.
 - When we kept the circuit on for a long time, the Input LEDs started flickering when switched ON.
 This issue remains unresolved.
 Possible reasons are:
   - The 12 V adapter could not meet the power requirements.
   - Arduino could not meet the power requirements.
   - The plastic and metal holes in the breadboard did not align, leading to loose connections.
-  - Poor soldering on Buck Boost Converter.
+  - Poor soldering on Buck-Boost Converter.
-- We were planning to use toggle switches in the circuit, but they were panel mount instead of PCB mount.
+- We planned to use toggle switches in the circuit, but they were panel mount instead of PCB mount.
 So we switched to push button switches.

 **Resources:**
 - KiCad - PCB Design